 At the Island Summer Camp, the safety of your child is our number one priority.
 We want you to feel secure knowing that your child is in good hands for the week.
 Here is how we show our dedication to providing a fun and safe environment:

-- All staff are first-aid trained and certified.
+- Staff are first-aid trained and certified

 - The camp has a 24-hour custodial staff, a fire alarm, and sprinkler system.
-A fire drill is performed at the start of each week.
+A fire drill is performed at the start of each week

-- A fire station and paramedic/ambulance are located on the island, and are just a short drive away from our facility.
+- A fire station and paramedic/ambulance are located on the island, and are just a short drive away from our facility

-- A public access defibrillator (AED) is located within the building.
+- A public access defibrillator (AED) is located within the building

-**We know that you might be just as excited about this experience as your child, but to ensure the safety of all our campers, please note that we cannot accommodate parent visits during camp.**
+**We know that you might be just as excited about this experience as your child, but to ensure the safety of all our campers, please note that we cannot accommodate parent visits during camp**

-The adventure begins when campers are met by our camp staff at the Jack Layton Ferry Terminal on the first morning of camp.
+The adventure begins when campers are met by our staff at the Jack Layton Ferry Terminal on the first morning of camp.